8 Ways to Earn More Without Working Harder

 8. Simply raise your prices.
 Most entrepreneurs charge too little and are thereby earning less than they could with every sale.
 Raise the price of your book from $17.95 to $19.95, or of your fee for cleaning teeth from $90 to $99.
 Usually there's little or no resistance from your market.
 Sometimes with a significant raise in prices, you lose some customers but revenues increase overall.
 That's the goal!

 Marcia Yudkin is the author of 6 Steps to Free Publicity and 10 other books.
 She runs a private member site, MarketingforMore.com, which supports business owners who are growing their businesses.
-Learn how to avoid the most common pricing mistakes in her free report, "Charge More & Get It," available from http://www.marketingformore.com/survey.htm .
+Learn how to avoid the most common pricing mistakes in her free report, "Charge More and Get It," available from https://www.marketingformore.com/survey.htm .